brandomr/pythonmap/README.md

 Up front, you are going to need to install some packages you might not have used before.
 I had to install pysal, descartes, shapely, and Basemap.
 Install Basemap with:

     pip install basemap --allow-external basemap --allow-unverified basemap

+## Questions?
+Feel free to hit me up on github or on twitter @brandonmrose